stevecrow74/OPENVPN-on-Edgerouter-X/README.md

 2: Remove switch

-Select switch and set no address and in VLan tab deselect 2,3,4. save edit eth2 and add manual address 192.168.3.1/24
+Select switch Actions button on main dashboard, on dropdown menu select config, and set no address and in VLan tab deselect 2,3,4. save edit eth2 and add manual address 192.168.3.1/24